Non-Abelian chiral spin liquid on spin-1 kagome lattice: truncation of an exact Hamiltonian and numerical optimization: Introduction

 We choose the overlap as an indicator of the topology, because: (i) it provides a more convincing signature of topological order than the energy spectrum alone -- the energy spacings resembling a topological quasi-degeneracy in a single system may occur by accident, and the limitations of the exact diagonalization do not allow to compute the scaling of the energy gap with system size, (ii) the overlap is relatively easy to compute (it requires only a single diagonalization, in contrast to the spectral flow or the many-body Chern number, for which one performs many diagonalizations, each for a different value of the boundary phase) (iii) it is a single, non-quantized number, which can be easily fed into the optimization procedure, and (iv) there are situations where it is the excited states, instead of the ground states, which have high overlaps with the model states -- this suggests that the system is close to a topological phase, even though other signatures might not be visible (see e.g. \cite{nandy2019truncation}).
 High overlaps suggest that the states are topological, but the reverse is not the case.
 The system can possess the desired topological order even if the overlaps are low.
 Such regions of the parameter space will remain undetected within our approach.

 The paper is organized as follows.
 In Sec.\ \ref{sec:wfn}, we define our system and recall the lattice Moore-Read wavefunctions on a torus \cite{zhang2021resonating}, serving as a reference in our computations.
 Next, in Sec.\ \ref{sec:truncation}, we review the truncation procedure proposed in \cite{nandy2019truncation} and apply it to the exact parent Hamiltonian of the lattice Moore-Read state.
 Then, in Sec.\ \ref{sec:optimization}, we optimize the coefficients of the truncated Hamiltonian, obtaining states with large overlaps with model wavefunctions, and a visible topological degeneracy.
+Sec.\ \ref{sec:discussion} discusses the results and their relations to other works.
 Section \ref{sec:conclusions} concludes the article.